 As we say, what's paramount here is getting the right size for your wrist.
 None of the four different Watch sizes, we feel, is heavy, or looks big on most wrists, but you still want the device that can give you ample screen size while not feeling cumbersome.
 And while Apple has its own recommendations for wrist sizes, we'd suggest going into a store and trying both on, if possible.

 Finish is largely up to personal preference, though you may find yourself priced out of some of the more expensive variants.
 The standard casing is aluminium, coming in space grey, gold and silver and usually coupled with a basic sport band or sport loop.

 Naturally, you can upgrade this to a stainless steel finish for an extra $100, and also upgrade your band from a standard strap to a Milanese loop from an extra $149.

 Don't get too hung up on trying to pick the best strap/finish combination from the start, though ‚Äď it's more important to get the finish right here.
 A few months down the line, it's likely you'll have added a few third-party bands to style things up for different occasions, and maybe even a couple of Apple's own bands.

 More Apple Watch reads

 Apple Watch: How much does it cost?

-Getting in on the base level of the Series 1 will set you back $249, with the upgrade to Series 3 GPS costing a further $80.
-If that's not enough, tacking on LTE to the package starts at $399.
+Getting in on the base level with Apple and the Series 3 will set you back $279, with the upgrade to Series 3 LTE/cellular costing a further $100.
 The Nike equivalents, meanwhile, don't cost anything extra over their regular counterparts.
 What will cost is the jump up in generation, with Series 4 GPS models starting from $399, rising an extra $100 for LTE and even further for the different finishes and bands we've mentioned in the section above.